The Old Dark House: Modern assessment

-Modern reception has been more much favorable than reviews from the time of the film's original release.
+Modern reception has been much more favorable than reviews from the time of the film's original release.
 Time Out London praised the film; "Whale manages to parody the conventions of the dark house horror genre as he creates them, in which respect the film remains entirely modern."
 Karl Williams of the film database Allmovie wrote, "by the 1960s [the film had] attained a grail-like status among fans of director James Whale...The Old Dark House came to be reconsidered a cult gem, part of the renewal of interest in Whale's talents many years after his creative peak."
 Writing for Film Comment in 2017, Michael Sragow deemed the film Whale's "least-seen masterpiece."

 In the early 2010s, Time Out conducted a poll of several authors, directors, actors and critics who had worked within the horror genre to determine their top horror films.
 The Old Dark House placed at number 71 on their top 100 list.

 The film also served as an inspiration for The Rocky Horror Picture Show and Thundercrack!.